Matt Vierling: College career

 Vierling was selected in the 30th round of the 2015 Major League Baseball draft by his hometown St. Louis Cardinals, but did not sign with the team and honored his commitment to the Notre Dame Fighting Irish.

 Vierling attended the University of Notre Dame, and played college baseball for the Notre Dame Fighting Irish for three seasons.
 As a sophomore, he batted .330 with seven home runs and 42 RBIs and was named third team All-Atlantic Coast Conference (ACC).
-After his sophomore year, he played for the Harwich Mariners of the Cape Cod Baseball League, where he batted .182.
+After his sophomore year, he played for the Harwich Mariners of the Cape Cod Baseball League.
 Vierling was named second team All-ACC as a junior after hitting for a .310 average with 10 home runs and 43 RBIs.

+As a sophomore, he batted .330 with seven home runs and 42 RBIs and was named third team All-Atlantic Coast Conference (ACC).
+After the season, Vierling played summer collegiate baseball with the Harwich Mariners in the Cape Cod Baseball League, a prestigious summer league for top college prospects.
+He performed well enough to elevate his draft stock heading into his junior year.